-Founded by Lee St James in 2019, Social Robots is a tech start-up specializing in using companion robots to support older adults.
-Her vision is to build Social Robots into a strategic partner to retirement homes.
-The goal is to help recreation leaders leverage technology to better engage, educate and entertain residents and help older adults to thrive.
+Founded by Lee St James in 2019, Social Robots is a social enterprise specializing in using companion robots to improve the quality of life for older adults.
+Our goal is to help recreation leaders in retirement homes and LTC facilities to leverage technology to better engage and entertain residents and reduce the impact of social isolation, loneliness and boredom.

 Her parents were determined to ‘age at home’ and steadfastly refused to even visit any of the retirement homes in their area.
 Unable to see her father in person as often as she would like, Lee started researching the use of robots for elder care.
 She kept thinking “Robots must be able to help.
 Why hasn’t anyone figured this out yet?”

 By late 2018, the burden of caregiving was taking its toll on their mother.
 Together with her sisters, they convinced her parents that it was time to move into assisted living.
 Despite showing an interest in the monthly activity calendar, her father continued to decline and isolate himself in their room.
 He didn’t want to participate in group activities or go to the dining room.

 In September 2019, her dad was moved to a long-term care home and he passed away a few weeks later – just 14 months after his initial diagnosis.